cradcli1/personal-id-system/webex_bot/README.md

 4. Copy the ip address displayed in the ngrok window, ie: : https://1234.eu.ngrok.io

-5. Edit 'config-template.json' into 'config.json'
+5. Change file name 'config-template.json' into 'config.json'

 6. Edit  `config.json` with the following values: